Tex95/Elk/README.md

 These Beats allow us to collect the following information from each machine:

-	Filebeat - data about the file system
+	Filebeat - data about the file system.
-	Metricbeat - machine metrics
+	Metricbeat - machine metrics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: